 Avoid SELECT *

 Using SELECT * retrieves all columns, increasing I/O and memory usage.
-Instead, specify only the needed columns:
+In 2026, where many databases run in the cloud, fetching unneeded JSON or BLOB columns significantly increases data transfer costs.

 Use LIMIT and Pagination Smartly